gjbunyea/internet-class-experiments/protocol_activity/smtp_activity/README.txt

 Troubleshooting / FYIs:
 	-The main Postfix configuration files are (usually?) located in /etc/postfix -The main Postfix logfile is /var/log/mail.log -- useful for detecting errors -This all assumes that WAN ports are open.
-That is,
+That is, the default port of 25 cannot be blocked by host firewalls or infrastructure routers.

 N.b. -- the Postfix installation, by default, restricts relay access to  (1)  authenticated users
 	("permit_sasl_authenticated") and  (2)  the list of IP nets specified in the "mynetworks" -- typically,